gear-tech/gear/galloc/README.md

 Core allocator library for Gear smart contracts.

-If you want to optimise it, please first see [this document](./docs/optimisation.md).
+If you want to optimize it, please first see [this document](./docs/optimization.md).